 The app also gives you little activities to do at home too – at one particular station we were tasked with trying to reduce the plastic we use.
 So not only is the app educating you, it’s giving you activities to bring home and make real changes.

-The Eco Explorers application thought her about composting, appreciating her surroundings, wasting water, recycling, palm oil and funnily about CLOSING THE DOORS BEHIND HER WHEN SHE’S AT HOME to keep the heat in to save energy and err money.
-She also questioned why we use cloth nappies during the trail and she actually understood why it isn’t just about saving money.
+The Eco Explorers app thought the Big Kid about composting, appreciating her surroundings, wasting water, recycling, palm oil and funnily about CLOSING THE DOORS BEHIND HER WHEN SHE’S AT HOME to keep the heat in to save energy and money.
+She also questioned why we use cloth nappies during our first time doing the trail and she actually understood why it isn’t just about saving money.
 You see, disposable nappies take roughly 500 years to decompose and with three in nappies, we’d be dumping 20+ nappies a day and that doesn’t sit right with me.

 Overall I think the Eco Explorers app is brilliant as is the trail.
 It’s exciting, almost like a little treasure hunt.
-It’s educational and it’s FREE to use and download.
-If you’re heading to Dublin Zoo especially over Easter it’s well worth looking into.
-Also if you are with SSE Airtricity you can use your rewards to get 10% off your tickets, I spotted that in my news feeds the other day.
+It’s educational and best of all it’s FREE to use and download.
+If you’re heading to Dublin Zoo it’s well worth looking into.

-We were invited to Dublin Zoo last Sunday to be among the first to experience the new Eco Explorers Sustainability Trail and the Eco Explorer interactive app.
-I was not obliged to write this post.
+We were invited to Dublin Zoo to be among the first to experience the new Eco Explorers Sustainability Trail and the Eco Explorer interactive app and I took part in a sponsored social media campaign with SSE Airtricity but I was not obliged to write this post.
 All thoughts and opinions are my own, as always.
-The winner will be picked at random on Tuesday 18th of April at 9 pm and announced on my Facebook post.